+'''

 contextAttributeName="..."

 value="..."

 ingnorecase="..." />

+'''

-Description 2 element is a child of a routing:transportAttribute tring attributes and tests whether the attribute ends e.
-Attributes The routing:endswith element has the following attributes: contextName Specifies the QName of the context in which the desired transport attributes are stored. contextAttributeName Specifies the QName of the transport attribute the rule evaluates. value Specifies the value against which the specified attribute is evaluated. ignorecase Specifies whether the case of characters in a string are ignored.
-The default is $no$ ; case is considered when evaluating string data.
+The routing:endswith element is a child of a routing:transportAttribute element.
+It applies to string attributes and tests whether the attribute ends with the specified value.

+The routing:endswith element has the following attributes:

+contextAttributeName Specifies the QName of the transport attribute the ignorecase Specifies whether the case of characters in a string are ignored.
+The default is no; case is considered when evaluating string data.